Huegoxaga/notes/os/README.md

 - Linux is Unix "like" OS.
 - Linux was created around 1990's
 - Linux is a [trademarked](www.linuxmark.org) name.
-- Linux is the name of the OS kernel, means Linux "based" OS.
+- Linux is the name of the OS kernel, means Linux "based" OS
+  - The Linux kernel, written by Linus Torvalds, first released in 1991
+- Linux distribution refers to an OS, which package the kernel along with shells, utilities, and so on, in order to create full-fledged operating systems
-- Active Linux OS:
+- Active Linux Distributions:
   - Google Android
   - Oracle Linux
     - Red Hat Enterprise Linux